 Greece, Cyprus both want separate undersea links to Egypt

 Greece already finished the first of two planned links between Crete and the mainland.
-There are also projects for undersea cables between Egypt and Cyprus – the EuroAfrica Interconnector, and between Egypt and Greece.
+There are also projects for undersea cables between Egypt and Cyprus – the EuroAfrica Interconnector, and two between Egypt and Greece.

 Within the CEF, the EU earmarked EUR 170 million for the second phase of the Baltic Synchronisation project: grid reinforcement in Poland and upgrading the transmission infrastructure in Lithuania, Latvia and Estonia.
 The mechanism will support the Aurora line, the third transmission line between Sweden and Finland, with EUR 127 million.